gvwilson/sdxjs/en/src/package-manager/index.md

 That may not seem like a big difference, but if we go five levels deep at the same rate it cuts the work in half.
-There are lots of [% g heuristic %]heuristics[% /g %] for searching trees;
+There are lots of [%g heuristic "heuristics" %] for searching trees;
 none are guaranteed to give better performance in every case, but most give better performance in most cases.

 > ### What research is for
 >
-> [% i "SAT solver" %]SAT solvers[% /i %] are like regular expression libraries and random number generators:
+> [%i "SAT solver" %]SAT solvers[%/i%] are like regular expression libraries and random number generators:
 > it is the work of many lifetimes to create ones that are both fast and correct.
 > A lot of computer science researchers devote their careers to highly-specialized topics like this.
 > The debates often seem esoteric to outsiders,